 LASIK has become a common household term, especially among people who are considering laser eye surgery for vision correction.
 But iLASIK is not as familiar a name.
 What is this modern method of laser vision correction?
 What are the differences between LASIK versus iLASIK?

 Just as all technology has advanced significantly in recent years, so has LASIK.
 As eye surgeons become trained in the latest cutting-edge techniques, they can offer a wider range of safe and efficient procedures.
 At Eyeworks, our eye surgeons use state-of-the-art technologies to perform various types of laser eye surgeries in our eye care centers in Ft.
-Worth, Southlake, and River Oaks.
+Worth, Southlake, and Downtown.

 Our eye doctor explains the basic differences between LASIK and iLASIK: